A non-Standard Standard Model

 These properties can be used to characterize `physical' gauge bosons if we make one restriction: for $\alpha_{k_i}\neq 0$, $\mathrm{dim}\oplus_{\alpha_{k_i}} V_{\alpha_{k_i}}=\mathrm{dim}G_i-d_{0_i}=r_i$.
 That is $\mathrm{dim}V_{\alpha_{k_i}}=1$ for all $\alpha_{k_i}\neq 0$.
 Without this restriction, there would be no means (mathematically) to distinguish between basis elements, and hence gauge bosons, in a given $V_{\alpha_{k_i}}$.
 As a consequence of this restriction, we must have $[V_{0_i},V_{0_i}]=0$ since otherwise $[[V_{0_i},V_{0_i}],V_{\alpha_{k_i}}]$ in the Jacobi identity leads to a contradiction.

 The commutativity of $V_{0_i}$ is a necessary condition for $\mathcal{G}_i$ to be the direct sum of one-dimensional abelian and/or simple algebras.
 Moreover, eventually the Lie algebra elements will be promoted to quantum fields so the adjoint carrier space is required to be Hilbert.
 Therefore, the inner product on the complex Lie algebra (or subspace thereof) is required to be Hermitian positive-definite.
-This implies that candidate gauge group Lie algebras \emph{may} be the direct sum of $u(1)$ and/or \emph{compact} simple algebras since then the Killing inner product is positive-definite.
+This implies that candidate symmetry group Lie algebras \emph{may} be the direct sum of $\mathfrak{u}(1)$ and/or \emph{compact} simple algebras since then the Killing inner product is positive-definite.
 However, it is consistent to allow a slightly larger class of algebras --- reductive to be specific --- provided they are endowed with $Ad$-invariant Hermitian inner products and commuting Cartan subalgebras.